pablordoricaw/mv_dwnlds/README.md

 Project that takes [@KalleHallden](https://github.com/KalleHallden)'s Python automation shown in this [YouTube video](https://www.youtube.com/watch?v=qbW6FRbaSl0&t=200s) to move the files downloaded with Google Chrome or Safari from the Downloads folder into folders based on the file extension inside a new specified folder.

-And runs it in the background as an agent on user log using macOS' launchd.
+And runs it in the background as an agent on user log in using macOS' launchd.

 ## Installation